On Cyclic Matroids and their Applications: Cyclic Matroids

 Let $B^\prime = D_1^\prime \cup \ldots \cup D^\prime_{\ell^\prime}$ be the consecutive block structure of $B^\prime$.
 Then it is easy to check that $\ell^\prime = \ell$ or $\ell^\prime = \ell-1$.
 If $\ell^\prime = \ell-1$, then we are done.
 So assume that $\ell^\prime = \ell$.
 This implies that $D^\prime_{\ell} = \{d_\ell + 1,\ldots,d_\ell+\card{D_\ell}-1\}$ or $D^\prime_\ell = \{d_\ell+1,\ldots,d_\ell+\card{D_\ell}\}$.
 In each case, the smallest element in $D^\prime_\ell$ increases by 1.
 Hence, by applying this basis exchange process repeatedly the block $D^\prime_\ell$ either vanishes or merges with the next block $D^\prime_1$, and results in a new basis with $\ell-1$ consecutive blocks. \end{proof}

-\section{Basis Exchange Approach for the Number of Bases}
+\subsection{Basis Exchange Approach for the Number of Bases}

-In this section, we present some lower bounds on the size of $\mathcal{B}$ for an arbitrary cyclic matroid $\mM=(E,\mB)$.
+In this subsection, we present some lower bounds on the size of the collection of bases $\mathcal{B}$ of an arbitrary cyclic matroid $\mM=(E,\mB)$.
 In particular, we use the basis exchange property on the cyclic bases $B_0, B_1, \ldots, B_{n-1}$ to construct other basis elements.

 We first prove some properties of the cyclic bases that we will use to count the number of bases in a cyclic matroid.
 In the following result we compute the size of the difference between the intersection of two cyclic bases and the basis set $B_0$.